Best Striped Bass Lures

 The product recommendations on our site are independently chosen by our editors.
 When you click through our links, we may earn a commission.

 There doesn’t seem to be a more prolific game fish species along the East Coast than the mighty striped bass.
 The best part about stripers is that they can be caught far up tidal rivers, off the beach, at the tips of jetties and in the open ocean during specific times of the season.
 This accessibility, combined with their sheer power and jaw-dropping aggression, put them at the top of the list for many Northeast anglers.
 With a fish that can be found in so many different settings, anglers must be prepared with a mixture of artificial offerings that can mimic a wide variety of forage and cover multiple parts of the water column.
-With that being said, let’s look at some of the best striped bass lures.
+With that being said, let’s look at some of the best striper lures.

 TOP PICKS